jgeraigery/SpotlightHelp/pages/ConnectReplication/replication_alarm_subscriptionfailure.md

    3. Select a session in either of these grids, to see the information and error messages logged for that session.

-{% include tip.html content="You can configure this alarm to ignore certain values.
-See *Configure an Alarm to Ignore Certain Values* in the online help.
-You can also configure different thresholds for specific subscriptions.
-See *Configure Keyed Alarms* in the online help." %}
+{% include tip.html content="You can configure this alarm to ignore certain values.You can also configure different thresholds for specific subscriptions." %}

 {% include links.html %}